 - Within one hour, people will have forgotten 50 percent of what they have learned

-- Within a week, 90 percent of information is lost
+- Within a week, 90 percent is lost

 Teach Learners to Fish, Don’t Just Give Them a Fish

 We've written before about the 70:20:10 Model, which states taht 70 percent of adult learning comes from on-the-job experience, 20 percent takes place through social learning, and only 10 percent of learning is acquired through formal training.
 This leads to an important question to consider: if the majority of learning takes place while performing job duties, why do L&D professionals place so much effort into that 10 percent?

 It’s our gut reaction to give people answers when they ask a question.
 In the fast-paced work environment, we think just blurting out an answer might save time, but that creates a dependency.
 In order to support the learner’s long-term growth, L&D professionals must work with learners to develop independent problem-solving skills.

 At this point, who hasn’t heard the proverb, "If you give a hungry man a fish, you feed him for a day, but if you teach him how to fish, you feed him for a lifetime"?

 But what does that mean for learning and development?
 Rephrasing that proverb to “give learners a fish,” what we’re doing is providing information.
 They ask a question, and we spout off an answer without helping them to develop independent problem-solving skills or demonstrating where they can locate the answer for themselves.
 The stereotypical college lecture hall is a great example of this: a large mass of students sitting, perhaps taking notes, as the instructor spews information (or hands out fish).

 This is the "one and done.”
 Learners enter the learning environment, passively take in information, and leave with little, if any, reinforcement or support after the fact.